New from the Old

 - Reduces the demand for new resources

-A young bride once gave us her cherished saree — we eco-printed it with marigold flowers for her haldi ceremony.
+A young bride once gave us her cherished saree — we eco-printed with marigold flowers for her haldi ceremony.
 It held all the warmth and anticipation of that sacred day.
-Later, the yellow tones were accidentally altered in dry cleaning.
-She reached out, asking, "Can this be fixed?"
-We carefully treated the fabric, softened the harshness, and gently dyed it again with madder root.
-When she received it, she loved the revived piece.
+But sometime after, her mother, with the best intentions, accidentally sent it for dry cleaning.
+The yellow tones she loved so dearly turned into a sharp chrome — it no longer felt like hers.

-These are the stories we live for — of second chances, quiet revivals, and clothes that grow with the soul who wears them.
+These are the stories we live for — of second chances, quiet revivals, and clothes that grow with the soul who wears them."_